linx-security/data-streaming-pipeline-interview/candidate/CANDIDATE_README.md

 - Contains the `StreamProcessor` class you need to implement
 - Has a built-in test runner at the bottom
-- **This is the only file you should modify**
+- **This is where you implement the core processing logic**

+### `models.py` - **YOUR MODELS FILE**

+- Contains the `ProcessedRecord` class that needs proper validation
+- **Implement validation logic to meet the data quality requirements**
+- Handle edge cases like empty data, invalid values, timing issues

 ### `streaming_test_framework.py` - **DO NOT MODIFY**

-- Contains all the supporting infrastructure (models, simulators, etc.)
+- Contains all the supporting infrastructure (simulators, metrics, etc.)
 - Provides the data types you'll work with:
     - `StreamData` - incoming data from streams
-    - `ProcessedRecord` - your processed output
     - `PipelineMetrics` - statistics you need to track
     - `DownstreamAPI` - the API you send data to (with rate limits and failures)